UCLA Civil Rights Project

 • More studies commissioned

-Driving the narrative on segregation in NYC schools.
+Driving the narrative on segregation in NYC schools

 Media & Policy Makers Alerted To Segregation

-The Wakeman Agency understands that academic research can be difficult to digest so we extracted key data points and developed story angles to garner interest from various media outlets.
+The Wakeman Agency understands that academic research can be difficult for audiences to digest so we extracted key data points and developed story angles to garner interest from various media outlets.
 We crafted a tactical plan that focused on creating a big splash across a broad spectrum of media: top-tier international, national, and regional outlets.

-Knowing that we wanted to saturate the news cycle so that this story would receive widespread coverage, we provided Associated Press with an embargoed advance copy of the report, allowing them to run the story on the day the report was released.
-A key part of this strategy was cultivating an accessible and concise way to convey the report’s results without losing journalists in the jargon and protocols of an academic study.
+Knowing that we wanted to saturate the news cycle so that this story would receive widespread coverage, we provided the Associated Press with an embargoed advance copy of the report, allowing them to run the story on the day the report was released.
+In order to cultivate an accessible and concise way to convey the report’s results, without losing journalists in the jargon and protocols of an academic study, The Wakeman Agency reviewed the report and extracted key points that would interest the media.
+We offered sound-bytes for interviews and articles.
+We also ideated and produced a virtual press conference with the report’s authors that went live on the report’s release date.
+The media invited to the press conference were able to ask the researchers questions about the report’s findings.

 The Wakeman Agency’s work resulted in: